-Small Carnivores - Other predators in the Planning Area include the bobcat, coyote, red fox, American badger, long-tailed weasel, short-tailed weasel, and mink.
-The coyote occurs throughout the Planning Area, while the similarly sized bobcat is mostly limited to rugged or wooded areas.
-The red fox, long-tailed weasel, and short-tailed weasel prefer mosaics of wooded and open terrain and are mostly associated with habitats atop the plateau and along the main streams.
+Small Carnivores - Other predators in the Planning Area include the bobcat, coyote, red fox, American badger, long-tailed weasel, shorttailed weasel, and mink.
+The covote occurs throughout the Planning Area, while the similarly sized bobcat is mostly limited to rugged or wooded areas.
+The red fox, longtailed weasel, and short-tailed weasel prefer mosaics of wooded and open terrain and are mostly associated with habitats atop the plateau and along the main streams.
 The badger occurs in expanses of grassland or sparse, low-growing shrubs.
 The mink prefers riparian woodlands and is likely to occur along the Colorado River and Parachute Creek.
-Raccoons, ringtails, striped skunks, and western spotted skunks probably also occur-raccoons and striped skunks mostly along the major drainages and spotted skunks and ringtails in canyons on the margins of the site.
+Raccoons, ringtails, striped skunks, and western spotted skunks probably also occur - raccoons and striped skunks mostly along the major drainages and spotted skunks and ringtails in canyons on the margins of the site.

-Two special status carnivores that occur in the general region are the lynx, a Federally listed threatened species that had recently been reintroduced into Colorado, and the American marten, designated as a sensitive species by USFS.
-Neither of these species is known to occur in the Planning Area, and potentially suitable subalpine habitat atop the plateau is both limited and isolated.
-Section 3.3.4 discusses these and other special status species.
+Two special status carnivores that occur in the general region are the lynx, a Federally listed threatened species that had recently been reintroduced into Colorado, and the American marten, a forest mustelid (member of the weasel family) listed as a sensitive species by USFS.
+These and other special status species are discussed in Section 3.3.4.